Simon is a content writer and is an expert in computing. He also enjoys sharing delicious recipes with readers.

 - Merging and aligning your data is an important aspect of making your data more readable.

 - Formatting your text by increasing the size, adding italics, bolding or changing the fonts will enhance the overall look of your worksheet.

-- Conditional formatting is a great tool that allows you to graphically or visibly highlight important areas of your worksheet – as these tools are dynamic, as your data changes so does the highlighted area.
+- Conditional formatting is a great tool that allows you to graphically or visibly highlight important areas of your worksheet.
+These tools are dynamic.
+As your data changes, so does the highlighted area.

 How to Format Cells in Microsoft Excel

 The diagrams below show the various tabs in the Format Cells Dialogue Box.

 There are many different ways to format cells within Microsoft Excel:

 - Right clicking on a cell will show a menu with the most common formatting tools, plus a more detailed menu.
 On this detailed menu is an option to ‘Format Cells,’ clicking on this will open up the main Format Cells Dialog Box